tale-toul/Harbor/ansible/Readme.md

 Same for the file CA-key.pem.
 For both files it't easiest to use the same password for the encryption.

-The **db_password** configuration variable in the harbor.j2 template is also protected with vault, this variable contains the root password of the postgresql database.
+The **db_password** and **harbor_admin_password** configuration variables in the harbor.j2
+template are also protected with vault, these variables contain the root password of the postgresql database and the harbor web ui admin's password.

 The password is protected with vault with a command like:

 ```
-ansible-vault encrypt_string --name 'db_password' 'adlj3alvj'
+# ansible-vault encrypt_string --name 'db_password' 'adlj3alvj'
 New Vault password:
 Confirm New Vault password:
 db_password: !vault |